-- Revenue costs can include activity costs, sessional staff, core operational costs such as rent, bills and overheads as well as salaries. - Capital costs (capped at maximum 25% of the grant) can include equipment such as laptops, music/filming equipment, software.
+- Revenue costs can include activity costs, sessional staff, core operational costs such as rent, bills and overheads as well as salaries. - Capital costs can include costs towards purchasing equipment such as balls, vests, rackets; hire of a vehicle; improving a community space (with relevant landowner permissions in place) for example.
+We are unable to support new capital build projects that require planning permission.